drevega/se_project_react/README.md

-# Welcome to my "WTWR" app 📱
+# Welcome to my "WTWR" app: Front-End📱

 **About the project**